 Arguably, the best way to plant daylilies is to create a mixed perennial bed full of daylilies that bloom at different times and in different colors.
 Try mixing the Bakabana with varieties such as the Chicago Apache Daylily or Rocket City Daylily in order to create a truly phenomenal display.
 Here's some additional reading on Daylily beds from Marietta Daylily Gardens.

 The Bakabana Daylily is known for its ease of care, and can tolerate a wide range of soil pH and soil qualities.
 However, do make sure that the soil is well-draining.
 Additionally, Daylilies are capable of dealing with city pollution, and residual pavement salt.
 This makes them a fantastic choice for city dwellers.

-Daylilies are light feeders and generally don’t need much extra fertilizer.
+Daylilies are light feeders and generally don't need much extra fertilizer.
 Although, supplementing the soil around your daylilies with a couple inches of compost every year can provide steady fertilizer.
 Consequently, this will also improve the quality of your soil in the long-term.
-If you do choose to fertilizer your daylilies, a light feeding in Spring with an organic or slow release granular fertilizer should be plenty to kick their growing year off right.
+If you do choose to fertilize your daylilies, a light feeding in Spring with an organic or slow-release granular fertilizer should be plenty to kick their growing year off right.

 For a solid mass planting or border plant every 10-14 inches apart.
 For individually spaced plantings plant 18+ inches apart